Local moving companies in New Haven

 - Truck parking permits: Certain cities ask you to get parking permits for moving trucks or large vehicles.
 Check in advance to see if you’ll need one for your move.

 - State licensing: Movers that operate within the Land of Enchantment are licensed and regulated by the New Mexico Public Regulation Commission.
-Before you hire a moving company, double-check that they’re properly licensed.
+Make sure your moving company is fully licensed before you hire them.

 - Moving insurance: Insurance requirements vary from state to state.
 Opt for Released Value Protection, the cost-free, minimal coverage option from movers.
 They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.